mmjulkowska/MVApp/README.md

 Note: By examining the data, you can select the samples with odd dynamics with respect to other replicates and consider removing them from the dataset.

-#### How to asses and compare the dynamics between Genotypes and other Independent Variables?
+#### Assess and compare the dynamics between Genotypes and other Independent Variables
 Finally, you can have a look how the calculated DELTAs or Coefficients extracted from the models differ between Genotypes and Independent Variables, by clicking on sub-tab "Examine differences".
 The message box at the top provides ANOVA results, with the p-value threshold indicated below the graph:

 ![mvapp_model_summarystats](https://user-images.githubusercontent.com/14832460/32610654-75e89eda-c574-11e7-9cf3-bdb69c4d299f.png)